 There is a fundamental difference between personal statement and a cover letter, as the former is written casually and informally, while the cover letter is a formal document.

-Crafting a Personal Statement for Teaching Job
+Writing a Personal Statement for Teaching Job

 Begin any personal statement by researching the institution that will read it.
 Read the organization’s mission statement, history, and recent news or bulletins to determine their value in a student or potential employee.

 Each institution and organization will seek content specific to its mission and objectives in a personal statement.
 Do not send the same personal statement to several institutions and personalize each one you write.

 For example, if you apply to a college that emphasizes community service and involvement, you will need to highlight your service work in that statement.
 However, another school may value academics more for that school and your grades.

 While you should not include a complete list of accomplishments in your statement, some of the most important ones are worth mentioning.
 Writing a list of your actions will help you remember each one and determine which ones to include.

 The following are some formal accomplishments you can consist of:

 - Academic degrees and certificates